alexsanzder/formula-oxid-shop/CONTRIBUTING.md

 - Be awesome

 ## Commit Rules

 > [Conventional Commits specification](https://conventionalcommits.org/)

-- message format of `$type($scope): $message`
+- Message format of `$type($scope): $message`
-- husky commit message hook available
+- Husky commit message hook available

-- present tense
-- maximum of 100 characters
+#### Seven rules for a great commit message

+1. Separate subject from the body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how

 ## License